 The test was developed and we submitted our SPF 30 product for testing.
 The test was not created to “pat ourselves on the back” for creating a good product, but to learn just how scientifically effective it was.
 The summary is that the product surpassed all expectations—even those of AMA Labs’ Owner and GM.
 The SPF 30 product rated SPF 35.83 AFTER 8 HOURS IN THE WATER!
 Testing was completed and the results are available here, on the www.solrx.com website.

 AMA Labs has confirmed that SolRX WATERBLOCK® system as being water resistant for an 8 hour period of time.
 The testing showed that during an 8-hour period, the product will perform at virtually full SPF-rating throughout the test and during a re-SPF test after the 8 hours.
 Now referred to as “The 6-Hour Immersion Test,” this test method became the industry standard during the 1990s.
 SolRX—in all its formulations, categories, and groups—has consistently been rated at the top of the industry.
 Perhaps this is the reason that most other sunscreen companies have elected not to post their test results for public viewing.

-As of December 2013, the 8-hour waterproof claims have disappeared from SolRX’s packaging and labeling in order to comply with the FDA’s Final Rule for OTC Sunscreens.
+Recently, the 8-hour waterproof claims have disappeared from SolRX’s packaging and labeling in order to comply with the FDA’s Final Rule for OTC Sunscreens.
 SolRX’s proven and tested product has remained exactly the same and is still manufactured with the WATERBLOCK® system described above.
 For further substantiation of the WATERBLOCK® system’s effectiveness, SolRX has posted several of the AMA Test Results to its www.solrx.com website, including its “8-Hour Water Resistance / 6-Hour Immersion Test.”